nobitagamer/terra-con-vault/README.md

 -	Create the Consul configuration file that will be mounted to the container as part of the conf.d directory: `cp consul/assets/conf.d/consul.json.example /consul/assets/conf.d/consul.json`

+### NGiNXGen

+-	Create the NGiNX configuration file that will be mounted to the container as part of the templates directory: `cp nginxgen/assets/templates/nginx.conf.example nginxgen/assets/templates/nginx.conf`

+*Make sure to change the service you're looking for to match the SERVICE_NAME you're to introduce.*

 #### Published ports

 -	53 (DNS)